avantrec/avantrec.github.io/sonoplus-faq/index.md

 While it's true that AirPlay v1 has a mixed reputation, it's quite possible for it to work very well indeed.
 In particular, the AirConnect system installed in SonoPlus allows generous buffering to be configured, to prevent audio dropouts.

+{: id="remote-management"}
 ## How is SonoPlus managed and kept up-to-date?
 Is it secure?

-Avantrec uses the [Balena](https://www.balena.io) Internet of Things (IoT)  service to manage all SonoPlus devices, including keeping the software secure and functional, as well as adding functionality over time.
+We use the [Balena](https://www.balena.io) Internet of Things (IoT)  service to manage all SonoPlus devices, including keeping the software secure and functional, as well as adding functionality over time.

 This approach has a strong focus on [security](https://www.balena.io/docs/learn/welcome/security/) both in terms of the software that runs on SonoPlus devices as well as the means by which the devices are remotely accessed and managed.